-First year students are generally funded through Graduate Teaching (GTA) or Graduate Research (GRA) Assistantships.
-These appointments carry stipends of $19,120 for the academic year plus full-tuition remission and health benefits (up to $9,891 in total).
-Duties as a GTA include teaching labs, grading, preparation and office hours for an expected time commitment of about 20 hours per week.
+First year students are generally funded through Graduate Teaching Assistantships (GTA) or Graduate Research Assistantships (GRA).
+These appointments carry stipends of $19,930 for the academic year plus full-tuition remission and health benefits (approximately $11,000).
+Duties as a GTA include teaching labs, grading, preparation and office hours for an expected time commitment of 20 hours per week.

 All international graduate students who wish to be employed as teaching assistants at UNL must attend the International Teaching Assistant Institute, which is held twice each year.
 The summer institute, a concentrated 90-hour program, is held the last week of July and the first two weeks in August; or during the fall semester participants receive six hours of instruction per week in a 15-week program.
 More information on the availability of assistantships and the International Teaching Assistant Institute is forthcoming at the time of admission.